 The Care Act 2014 came into effect on 1st April 2015.
 A further stage of implementation was planned for 2020 but this will now not be implemented.
-A Green paper will be published in the summer of 2018 regarding new legislation for social care reform.
+A Green paper will be published in 2019 regarding new legislation for social care reform.

 In October 2014, the Department of Health (now the Department of Health and Social Care) issued statutory guidance – Care and Support Statutory Guidance – for local authorities and partner agencies.
 Chapter 14 of the guidance replaces the previous statutory guidance No Secrets: Guidance on Developing and Implementing Multi-Agency Policies and Procedures to Protect Vulnerable Adults from Abuse (Department of Health, 2000).